namshi/namshi.github.com/source/team/index.markdown

     and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

-# Business intelligence

-*   ##<div id="Jaseena Yusuf">Jaseena Yusuf</div>
-    {% img left team /images/jaseena.png Jaseena Yusuf %}
-    **Jaseena Yusuf** is working as BI Analyst, at Namshi for almost 3 years.
-Shifted from Outbound operations to Order processing to finally Business Intelligence - here since Namshi early stage operations till now with much bigger scale and capacity.
-Jaseena's experience at Namshi has been like a roller coaster ride and she is looking forward to more eventful happenings at Namshi.
-An Indian at heart(read drama queen), but a pure Dubai bred in every other way.
-Other than enjoying the sumptuous burst of food, in her free time, Jaseena also loves to go to the beach and enjoy long walks with close friends.

-*   ##<div id="Pinak Kakadiya">Pinak Kakadiya</div>
-    {% img left team /images/pinak.png Pinak Kakadiya %}
-    **Pinak Kakadiya** is BI Developer at Namshi.
-He joined BI Team in May 2014.
-He is working with all kind of Data and has strong knowledge of Database, ETL and Data warehouse.
-Pinak works in various MSBI areas like SSAS, SSIS, SSRS, Power View and Power Pivot.
-He completed his Bachelor’s in Information Technology from Gujarat University.
-His goal at Namshi is to turn data into information, and information into insights.

 # Product management

 *   ##<div id="Razan Bilwani">Razan Bilwani</div>